anilpank/javascriptninja/README.md

 - babel es6.js -o es6converted.js (Use this command to convert your es6 code to code consumable by older es5 browsers).
 - es6.js shows how we can use es6 features like let for older browsers as well.

+We need a way to avoid this megaunit of tools and technologies and frameworks.
+Tools are for solving problems, not making them.
+We will soon start seeing simplification in Javascript development.
+Keep it simple